 Renesas clock distribution products are used to condition, manipulate and distribute clock signals within a system, with or without the use of a phase-locked loop (PLL).
 These devices are well-suited for most applications where the input signal is of good quality, and the goal is to buffer, fan-out, divide or multiplex the input signal.
 A single-output clock buffer is also useful for translating a clock from one signaling standard to another, such as LVCMOS-in to LVPECL-out.

 As the industry leader in timing solutions, Renesas offers a rich portfolio of clock buffer, clock distribution and multiplexer solutions to meet the needs of virtually any application.
 Renesas has the largest portfolio of clock distribution devices that support differential signals.
 LVDS, LVPECL, HCSL, LVCMOS, CML, HSTL, SSTL are some of the most common I/O levels supported by these devices.

 Choosing a Clock Distribution Device

 Clock distribution devices can be classified in many different ways.
 In some cases, a designer may want to take the incoming clock and distribute it out to multiple destinations without modifying the clock frequency.
 In other cases, the designers may need to divide it down or multiplex it with other clocks.
-All such devices can be found here.

 About the Clock Distribution Network

 A clock distribution network (often referred to as a clock tree) distributes clock signals from a common source to all the electrical components that require it.
 This function is vital to the operation of a synchronous system, so much attention must be given to the characteristics of the clock signals and the electrical networks used in their distribution.
-The proper design of the clock distribution network helps ensure that critical timing requirements are satisfied, resulting in the reliable operation and optimal performance.
+The proper design of the clock distribution network helps ensure that critical timing requirements are satisfied, resulting in reliable operation and optimal performance.